Slimer: Ghostbusters

-Slimer, as initially designed by Steve Johnson and decades later, restored by Tom Spina Designs, Inc. in 2012.

 During the pre-production of Ghostbusters, Ivan Reitman remarked Slimer was sort of like Bluto in the film Animal House, like the ghost of John Belushi.

 Special effects artist Steve Johnson sculpted the gluttonous, slimy, green ghost then known only as the "Onion Head ghost" on set due to the puppet's unpleasant smell.
 Now commonly known as "Slimer", it was not called that until the 1986 animated television series The Real Ghostbusters.
 The Slimer design took six months, and approximately $300,000 to develop.
 It went through many variations, which Johnson blamed on executive interference through micromanagement, constant adjustments, and conflicting notes on how to modify each detail.
 He said: "In the beginning, they asked for a 'smile with arms' but before I knew it ... 'give him 13% more pathos, put ears on him, take his ears off, less pathos, more pathos, make his nose bigger, now his nose is too big, make his nose smaller ...
 Make him more cartoony, make him less cartoony."

-The day before his deadline, Johnson learned Aykroyd and Ramis had wanted Slimer to be an homage to John Belushi's likeness.
+The day before his deadline, Johnson learned Dan Aykroyd and Harold Ramis had wanted Slimer to be an homage to John Belushi's likeness.
 With that information and a series of Belushi headshots, Johnson took at least three grams of cocaine and believed that Belushi's ghost was visiting him to provide encouragement.
 It was during this episode that he sculpted the final Slimer design that appears in the film.
 Aykroyd admitted the character was inspired by Belushi, particularly his body.
 Ramis said the comparison was not malicious, explaining that Belushi was the person most likely to trip over a coffee table and knock a bookcase over.
 The model had three interchangeable faces for larger expressions, while smaller features like blinking were controlled by cables and rods by a team of puppeteers.
 Smaller, egg-size models were made for less animated movements like flying around the ceiling of the Sedgewick Hotel ballroom.
 The full-size Slimer puppet was performed by Mark Bryan Wilson, who wore the foam rubber suit reinforced with spandex while being filmed against a black background.
 As Wilson's movement was restricted by the puppet's cables, the camera was moved around him to simulate movement.
 Wilson worked with oversized props so the ghost would appear smaller after composited into live-action.

 For the live-action set, in the scene where Ray spooks Slimer, a room service cart trailed after him.
 The cart was motorized and piloted from underneath by one of Chuck Gaspar's crew.
 Naturally, when the cart crashes, the driver is not present.
 The shot of Slimer phasing through the wall was shot at Entertainment Effects Group and incorporated optically later on.